ifanmathonwy/eliot/README.md

 >
 > delights in hell in hell in senseless clay

-And here is a sonnet generated from the works of G. K. Chesterton:
+And here are two limericks generated from the works of G. K. Chesterton:

 > minority of a position
 >